 He is widely acclaimed for his dynamic performance in the First Friendship Demonstration which was held in Tokyo in 1985 and became one of the most famous modern aikido demonstrations captured on film.

-He has written several books about the art, and in 2004 his book Enlightenment through Aikido (Aikido de Satoru) became the first to be released in English translation.
+He has written several books about the art of aikido, and in 2004 his book Enlightenment through Aikido (Aikido de Satoru) became the first to be released in English translation.

 I personally love this book, and recommend that you read it.
 I am very impressed by his aikido demonstrations!
 More Here